khairalanam/Money_Advisor/README.md

   * It allows you to calculate the budget divided between the number of months given by the user.
   * It also allows you to calculate the number of months it takes to satisfy the total budget if the monthly budget is not enough.

-## Methods in each class
+## Methods in class "Expenditure"
-* class "Expenditure":
 * __init__(self, income, budget, tax): Takes monthly income, monthly budget, tax(in %) as parameters
 * tax(): Returns the amount of income to be paid as tax
 * expenses(): Returns the remaining income after monthly budget and tax are deducted
 * allocate(): This is the most important method in this component.
 It takes the remaining income and splits it among food, basicities, education, recreation and savings.
 The percentage of division is based on the optimal planning.
 * budget(): Returns budget amount after subtracting monthly expenses from the monthly income
 * months_needed(self, total_budget): Returns the number of months needed to fulfil the total budget parameter after dividing it by the monthly budget.
 It uses math module to round up the number of months to a whole number.
 * budget_per_month(total_budget, time): It is a static method which takes time (in months as integer) and total budget as parameters and divides the total budget by the given number of months to satisfy the budget per month.

 *More information will be added later*